bibanon/bibanon/Denko.md

-I found this on [a tumblr](http://vgperson.tumblr.com/post/21533650696/help-the-girl-i-like-wont-respond-to-my-emails).
-I'll format it better later.

-Also I just noticed the titles were different for each thread, so I'll fix that later too.

 #Thread 1: [Help!]
 The Girl I Like Won’t Respond to My Emails (´･ω･`)
 A tale from 2ch of girls, emails, and hamsters.
 (Posts from the thread-starter are labeled #OP, the people replying to him are labeled #2ch.)